-Yet it is impossible to escape the essence of things: and maybe with other names 14, planning must be the line of advance of public management, from the level of single public agencies to the level of co-ordination among them, up to the level of co-ordination between the public agencies and the agencies of the private and/or public realm, on the national and the (today more and more pervasive) international level.
+Yet it is impossible to escape the essence of things: and maybe with other names5, planning must be the line of advance of public management, from the level of single public agencies to the level of co-ordination among them, up to the level of coordination between the public agencies and the agencies of the private and/or public realm, on the national and the (today more and more pervasive) international level.

-I will discuss later in this paper the increasingly indispensable relations between the management of the welfare state and planning policy.
-15 I would like to emphasize here that most debates in political science, still linked to obsolete frameworks, seem to me a sign of the antiquity of the current debate, compared to a real 'frontier' approach to the topic.
+I will discuss later in this chapter the increasingly indispensable relations between the management of the welfare state and planning policy; and in the last, summarising, Chapter 13 more generally about the role of planning policy in the historical renewal of the methods of political and economic management.
+I would like to emphasise here that most debates in political science, still linked to obsolete frameworks, seem to me a sign of the antiquity of the current debate, compared to a real 'frontier' approach to the topic.
 For example, the debate on the 'alternatives to Capitalism'.

-4. 'Alternatives' to Capitalism?
+2 'Alternatives' to Capitalism?
 A False Problem

 The debate on the alternatives to capitalism recalls very wide and rich debates from the last century to ours.
-From the utopian thinking to the socialist one, in all its variants, from all visions of a "intermediate" society, liberal-democratic, liberal-socialist, corporative, (fascist or catholic) itself in many versions, and so on, ever since (I would say since its birth and its "modelling", undertaken more by its adversaries that by its supporters) alternatives to Capitalism have been sought.
+From the utopian thinking to the socialist one, in all its variants, from all visions of a "intermediate" society, liberal-democratic, liberal-socialist, corporative, (fascist or catholic) itself in many versions, and so on, since ever (I would say since its birth and its "modelling", undertaken more by its adversaries that by its supporters) alternatives to Capitalism have been sought.